pulse-mind/ai-pdf-documents-llm/README.md

 If you want to use Mistral AI, check `.env-mistralai`, copy or rename or symlink into  `.env`.
 Set your API key.

+If you want to use Anthropic AI, check `.env-anthropicai`, copy or rename or symlink into  `.env`.
+Set your API key.

+If you want to use Google AI, check `.env-google`, copy or rename or symlink into  `.env`.
+Set your API key.

 ## Streamlit App Usage